josephlimtech/linkedin-profile-scraper-api/README.md

 All dates are formatted to a generic format.

 ## Getting started
 In order to scrape LinkedIn profiles, you need to make sure the scraper is logged in into LinkedIn.
 For that you need to find your account's session cookie.
+I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles when using the scraper.

-1. Create a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles when using the scraper.
+1. Create a new account on LinkedIn, or use one you already have
-2. Login to that new account
+2. Login to that account
 3. Open your browser's Dev Tools to find the cookie with the name `li_at`.
 Use that value for `sessionCookieValue` when setting up the scraper.

 ```typescript